May 24, 2023

 SVP News Bulletins at the Yale Peabody Museum.
 Taken by Brigid Christison.

-Gathering once a year means you only get your news once a year, so in 1941 SVP began circulating quarterly news bulletins.
-These contained practical information like meeting dates, member addresses (for professional correspondence), job postings, and expense reports.
-They also included vital updates about news and goings-on with both members and institutions involved with SVP, including museum renovations, member obituaries, and field work updates (broken up by state within the US and then by country).
-For many members, these bulletins were the best way to keep up with the goings-on in the society, and were extremely helpful when planning research trips and career trajectories.
+Between conferences however, how is a Scientist like yourself supposed to keep up with progress in the field?
+In 1941 SVP stopped holding annual meetings and began circulating quarterly news bulletins.
+Between 1941-1945 (WWII) these were essential for creating connections within the Society.
+The bulletins contained practical information member addresses (for professional correspondence), job postings, and expense reports.
+They also included news from both members and institutions involved with SVP, including museum renovations, member obituaries, and field work updates (broken up by state within the US and then by country).
+For many members, these bulletins were the best way to keep up with the goings-on in the society even after the war.

 A black and white image of a T rex reconstruction outside a light coloured brick building.
 The caption, in typewriter font, reads "Life-size model of Tyrannosaurus recently unveiled at the University of Wyoming"